izzad2413/django_project/README.md

 # Flight Price Prediction: Deploying Machine Learning with Django

-Experience a seamless flight price prediction system locally!
-This project showcases deploying a machine learning model using Django framework, enabling users to input parameters for instant predictions.
-Run it on your localhost to witness accurate forecasts based on the latest input data.
+Experience seamless flight price prediction locally with a deployed machine learning model using the Django framework.
+Input your parameters to receive instant predictions for your flights.

+## Introduction

+The deployment phase, the culminating stage of the Cross-Industry Standard Process for Data Mining [(CRISP-DM)](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining), is pivotal in transforming analytical insights into actionable solutions.
+While Flask and Streamlit are prominent choices, this tutorial diverges, spotlighting Django's robust capabilities.
+With a singular objective in mind – facilitating the deployment of machine learning models – this tutorial serves as a comprehensive guide for predicting flight prices, exemplifying Django's prowess in facilitating sophisticated model deployment.

+## Project Structure